ComputationalAgingLab/computational_aging_course/_sources/dyn/complex_systems.md

 ## Resilience and Critical transitions

+- It is time to discuss the mentioned in the beginning of this chapter - dynamic equilibrium

+* In system dynamics, resilience is measured by the capability and the rate at which a system converges to or departs from its equilibrium after a disturbance.

 - example with an organism after drug perturbation

 - https://www.nature.com/articles/nature08227 - temporal autocorrelations, variance and other signs of loss of resilience
 - Ives, A. R. Measuring resilience in stochastic systems.
 Ecol.
 Monogr.
 65, 217–233 (1995).

 - Klein, B. et al. A computational exploration of resilience and evolvability of protein–protein interaction networks.
 Commun.
 Biol.
-4, 1–11 (2021).

-*The variance and temporal autocorrelation of time series are expected to increase as resilience decreases.
+4, 1–11 (2021). - *A key feature providing resilience to interacting networks is self-regulation within modules, while interactions among them might decrease resilience (but see ref.
+79).*

 * If physiological systems are networks of interacting elements, then we can apply stochastic resilience theory to interpret dynamics of a whole suite of biological markers with aging.
 A key feature providing resilience to interacting networks is self-regulation within modules, while interactions among them might decrease resilience (but see ref.
 79).

 * One could therefore ask how these two fundamental quantities change during aging.
 In particular, the variance of individual markers and the temporal covariances among them are expected to increase with age.

+* Consequently, frail and non-frail individuals may differ more in how they respond dynamically to stressors than in their baseline status

 **resilience in aging**